h2oai/h2o-3/h2o-docs/src/product/tutorials/dl/dl.md

  ![Assist Me button](../images/Flow_AssistMeButton.png)

-0. Click the **importFiles** link and enter the file path to the training dataset in the **Search** entry field, or drag and drop the file onto the **Search** entry field.
+0. Click the **importFiles** link and enter the file path to the training dataset in the **Search** entry field.

-  **NOTE**: Deep Learning requires a training dataset and a validation (or testing) dataset.
+  >**NOTE**: Deep Learning requires a training dataset and a validation (or testing) dataset.
 Make sure to upload and parse both datasets before creating a model.

   ![Importing Testing Data](../images/DL_importFile_test.png)